Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

 This can be revisited for larger clusters.
 Also, since for this example we are not configuring any stonith devices, we have to disable stonith with::

    crm_attribute --attr-name stonith-enabled --attr-value false

+One has to realize that without stonith device may be stuck if a node is unable to complete an operation.
+A simple case is a node having a VIP which has a severe storage problem and is no longer able to access the ``ip`` binary required to remove the VIP.
+The kernel is still responding to the VIP but the node is effectively unable to do anything useful.
+For such a case stonith devices are needed.
+Stonith devices are highly recommended in production.

 IP configuration for replication
 --------------------------------